-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (1) Available for I Equity Co (Excluding S Securities Remaining Future Issuance Under Impensation Plans ecurities Reflected in rst Column) Equity Compensation Plans Approved By Security Holders (2) 3,216,195 (3) 44,469,497 (4) Equity Compensation Plans Not Approved By Security Holders Total 3,216,195 44,469,497 (1) Calculated without taking into account shares of c ommon stock subject to outstanding RSUs an d PBRSUs (including any shares s issuable for perform nance exceeding target
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (1) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in First Column) Equity Compensation Plans Approved By Security Holders (2) 3,216,195(3) 44,469,497(4) Equity Compensation Plans Not Approved By Security Holders Total 3,216,195 44,469,497

-(1) Calculated without taking into account shares of common stock subject to outstanding RSUs and PBRSUs (including any shares issuable for performance exceeding target levels) that will become issuable as those units vest without any cash consideration or other payment required for such shares.
-No purchase rights were outstanding under the ESPP on December 31, 2023 and the only awards outstanding under the SIP were full value awards (RSUs and PBRSUs) that do not require payment of any cash consideration.

-(3) Includes 3,215,899 shares of common stock subject to RSUs and PBRSUs, which entitle each holder to one share of common stock for each unit that vests over the holder's period of continued service or based on the achievement of certain performance criteria, and an additional number of shares representing the maximum number of shares that may be earned under all outstanding PBRSUs that provide for payout above 100%.
+- (1) Calculated without taking into account shares of common stock subject to outstanding RSUs and PBRSUs (including any shares issuable for performance exceeding target levels) that will become issuable as those units vest without any cash consideration or other payment required for such shares.
+No purchase rights were outstanding under the ESPP on December 31, 2023 and the only awards outstanding under the SIP were full value awards (RSUs and PBRSUs) that do not require payment of any cash consideration. - (2) Consists of the SIP and the ESPP. - (3) Includes 3,215,899 shares of common stock subject to RSUs and PBRSUs, which entitle each holder to one share of common stock for each unit that vests over the holder's period of continued service or based on the achievement of certain performance criteria, and an additional number of shares representing the maximum number of shares that may be earned under all outstanding PBRSUs that provide for payout above 100%.
 This amount excludes purchase rights accruing under the ESPP that has a stockholder-approved reserve of 34.5 million shares.
 As of December 31, 2023, there were approximately 7.3 million shares available for issuance under the ESPP.
-See footnote (4).

-(4) Includes 7,345,227 shares of common stock reserved for future issuance under the ESPP and 37,124,270 shares of common stock available for issuance under the SIP, as adjusted to account for full-value awards, which reduce the shares of common stock available for future issuance at a fungible ratio of 1:1.58 for each full-value award previously awarded.
+See footnote (4). - (4) Includes 7,345,227 shares of common stock reserved for future issuance under the ESPP and 37,124,270 shares of common stock available for issuance under the SIP, as adjusted to account for full-value awards, which reduce the shares of common stock available for future issuance at a fungible ratio of 1:1.58 for each full-value award previously awarded.
 However, if an award under the SIP is forfeited, terminated, canceled, expires or is paid in cash, the shares subject to such award, to the extent of the forfeiture, termination, cancellation, expiration or cash payment, may be added back to the shares available for issuance under the SIP on a 1:1 basis for options and stock appreciation rights and on a 1.58:1 basis for other awards.